djepar/djepar.github.io/BlogEntry.md

 ### OS (Google Coursera Course 5 : IT Security: Defense against the digital dark arts)
 Work on the Cryptography applications section.

+## 21 of october
+### Building Interactive Web Pages Using Modern JavaScript by NIIT
+Work on the first week challenge.

+ ### UX
+Work on the Google UX course 2.